Skip to main content

 Air Barrier

 An air barrier refers to creating an airtight seal.
 With an air barrier, air cannot infiltrate through gaps or cracks in a building envelope.
-Open and closed cell spray foam insulation can create an air barrier.
+Both open and closed cell spray foam insulation can create an air barrier.

 Air Infiltration